Escape into a watery idyll edged with incredible forests, gorgeous cliffs and the friendly, upbeat town of Enniskillen.

 The first thing you notice about County Fermanagh is the water.
 It laps softly at jetties that push out into glinting, navy-coloured loughs.
 It leaps into view as you drive around Lower Lough Erne, where heavy swathes of dense green forests pull back to reveal breathtaking glimpses of blue.
 And it soothes the senses with its hypnotic liquid beauty.
 Whether you’re enjoying a lakeside walk, kayaking around a clutch of tobacco-coloured islands, or cruising to lunch at a riverside restaurant, the water is always by your side.

-Linked by the winding River Erne, Lough Erne is actually made up of two lakes – Upper and Lower Lough Erne, and has the bustling town of Enniskillen at its geographical heart.
-Visit in summer and you’ll find a lively spot that feels constantly in motion.
-Cruisers roll slowly into town carrying groups of families and friends for lunch at cosy pubs and quirky restaurants; kayakers and paddlers set off from the Enniskillen Blueway Water Activity Zone; and boat criss-cross the waters heading for the monastic island of Devenish and the mysterious carvings of White Island.
+Linked by the winding River Erne, Lough Erne is actually made up out of two lakes – Upper and Lower Lough Erne, and has the bustling town of Enniskillen at its geographical heart.
+Visit here in summer and you’ll find a lively spot that feels constantly in motion.
+Cruisers roll slowly into town carrying groups of families and friends for lunch at cosy pubs and quirky restaurants; kayakers and paddlers set off from quiet jetties; and ferries criss-cross the waters heading for the monastic island of Devenish and the mysterious carvings of White Island.